 - Gather feedback

-- Capture email addresses and other valuable information
+- Ask for email addresses and other personal information

-Some of these things can be done with a chatbot, and some require assistance from a BDR — that’s why the most successful conversational marketing platforms use both.
+Some of these things can be done with a chatbot, and some require assistance from salespeople — that’s why the most successful conversational marketing platforms engage both.

-For example, Drift is a revenue acceleration platform that lets you specify precise engagement points throughout the website.
-You can write custom prompts depending on the defined target audience and then offer them predetermined options that would lead to (for example) either downloading a report, subscribing for updates, or booking a demo.
+Drift is a revenue acceleration platform that lets you specify customer engagement points throughout your website.
+You can write custom prompts for various target audiences and offer them predetermined options, from downloading reports to subscribing for updates, to booking demos.

-In addition, you can let visitors skip all the contact forms and initiate a real-time conversation with your sales team directly through the chat, which can then seamlessly move from text to audio to video as well.
+You can also let visitors skip contact forms and initiate a real-time conversation with your sales team via chat, which could move from text to audio to video later on.

-LivePerson is another great conversational marketing platform that provides both pre-built chatbots and live chat for sales which can help automate and scale visitor interactions.
+LivePerson is another great conversational marketing platform that features both chatbots and live chat for sales to automate and scale visitor interactions.

-So far so good.
-The problem, however, is that up to 98% of visitors on your website are anonymous, which means you don’t have enough information to decide how to engage with them.
-In practice, this means your conversational marketing platform is flying blind — you hope that your BDRs are spending time with the right visitors while chatbots are handling the rest.
-But how could you know this with certainty?
+The problem is that up to 98% of potential customers on your website are completely anonymous.
+This means you don’t have enough information about them to decide how to proceed.
+In practice, conversational marketing platforms are at the risk of flying blind — hoping that BDRs are spending time with the right visitors while chatbots are handling the rest.
+There is, however, no certainty.

-Chatbots are not a one-in-all solution — it’s an engagement channel like any other, which needs to be aligned with your visitors right from the start.
-The last thing you want is for your high-potential visitors to be engaged in a way that doesn’t meet their needs.
-Thus, it’s important to set clear goals and ensure you’re continuously measuring your progress against them.
-You should integrate your chatbot and live sales chat experiences with CRM and marketing automation tools to ensure your sales and marketing programs are aligned.
+Chatbots are not a one-in-all solution.
+At best, they are engagement channels for improving customer relationships.
+But like all channels, they need to be aligned with your visitors right from the start.
+The last thing you want is for high-potential visitors to be greeted in a way that doesn’t meet their needs.

-The key then is to know how to properly allocate your sales resources to boost conversion rates and drive your sales volumes.
+The key is knowing how to properly allocate your sales resources to boost conversion rates and drive your sales volumes.

-Lift AI is a unique buyer-intent solution that applies the power of artificial intelligence to excel at one thing — accurately identifying the buyer intent of every single visitor on your website in real-time.
+Lift AI is a unique buyer-intent solution that applies the power of artificial intelligence to excel at one thing — accurately identifying the buyer intent of every single person on your website in real time.

-What makes Lift AI valuable is a complete elimination of manual guesswork out of visitor targeting, made possible by its proprietary machine-scoring model processing an unprecedented amount of real-life data — more than 15 years of sales engagements, 14 million conversations, and one billion visitors.
+What makes Lift AI valuable is eliminating manual guesswork from visitor targeting.
+This is made possible by Lift AI’s machine-scoring model, which processes an unprecedented amount of real-life data — more than 15 years of sales engagement insights, 14 million conversations, and billions of website visitors.